PLGL 142 - Law Office Procedures and Ethics » Sprimg 2023 » Quiz 6 Chapter 6

 In the landmark case of Missouri v.
 Jenkins, the US Supreme Court decided that attorney fee awards under a federal statute:

-Could include paralegal time at market rates
+B. Could not include paralegal time at all

-Could only include paralegal time at cost
+C. Could not include paralegal time at market rates

-Could not include paralegal time at all
+D. Could only include paralegal time at cost

 Question #8